-Tony Ogden is Bates Group’s Director of Finance and Strategic Operations.
+Tony Ogden is Bates Group’s Chief Legal & Administrative Officer.
+In this role, he has executive oversight responsibility for Bates Group’s legal aspects including contracts, governance, compliance, and risk management as well as management of practice support, information systems, and administrative functions.
 A high-energy senior executive and strategic thought leader, Mr. Ogden comes to Bates with over 25 years of experience as a legal, compliance, and risk-management expert.
 Most recently, Mr. Ogden served as Deputy Inspector General for the Board of Governors of the Federal Reserve System & Consumer Financial Protection Bureau Office of Inspector General (“OIG”) in Washington, DC, where he functioned as chief operating officer responsible for overall executive leadership and program responsibility for compliance and cybersecurity audits; criminal and civil investigations; information technology and operations; and quality assurance and internal reviews to identify, assess, mitigate and manage risk.
 He was responsible for operational improvements through the development and implementation of strategies, policies, procedures, and programs to prevent and detect fraud, waste, abuse, and mismanagement, as well as violations of law, rule, or regulation.
 He also regularly engaged with top agency and Federal Reserve Bank senior leadership, and various Administration and Congressional committee members and staff.

 From 2011-2012, Mr. Ogden served as the General Counsel to the Inspector General at the U.S. Environmental Protection Agency, and from 2006-2011, Mr. Ogden served as Inspector General (IG) of the U.S. Government Publishing Office (“GPO”), an agency of the legislative branch of the U.S. federal government.
 As IG, Mr. Ogden provided executive oversight of the GPO OIG, reporting directly to the Agency Head and Congress, and responsible for financial, program, and compliance auditors, information technology and cybersecurity specialists, civil and criminal investigators, attorneys and administrative personnel.
 He regularly collaborated with Agency leadership, Federal IG community leadership and various U.S. House and Senate committee members and staff.